-As Mulesoft notes however, it ships with fairly pared back administrative capabilities and tooling.
-When using Tomcat in a large scale production environment, most administrators implement some form of additional monitoring/deployment/configuration management tactics.
+What Tomcat does is it runs and creates independent dynamic content which can handle multiple requests at the same time.
+However, it ships with fairly pared-back administrative powers and tooling.
+When using Tomcat in a large-scale production environment, most administrators implement additional monitoring management tactics.